Up to WM Report

 [Wikipedia]

-0.1 20070718 20100716 Alex Graveley A Firefox extension that turns the browser into a window manager and web desktop.
-0.2-pre-release can completely replace your WM (with Firefox).
-Their website doesn't make it clear: you need a compositing window manager or this will not work.
-Even with it, it worked very poorly on my machine.
+not available Alex Graveley Firefox extension (for 3.0x?) that turns the browser into a WM and web desktop.
+Their website doesn't make it clear: you need a compositing window manager or this won't work.
+Worked very poorly on my machine circa 2007.
+Page had DB errors 2011-01 to 2012-09.

 PyWM [homepage]